 In tomorrow’s Newsweek, Gordon Brown will write, “Securing an agreement in Copenhagen [on climate change] will require world leaders to bridge our remaining differences and seize these opportunities.
 But I believe it can be done.
 And if it is necessary to clinch the deal, I will personally go to Copenhagen to achieve it.”
 This follows a campaign – supported by Left Foot Forward – pushing for him to attend the talks.

 The Washington Post released a confidential assessment by the top American military commander in Afghanistan warning that “the overall situation is deteriorating.”
 General McChrystal’s report refers to government corruption in the country and cleary sets out that “failure to gain the initiative and reverse insurgent momentum in the near term (next 12 months) — while Afghan security capacity matures — risks an outcome where defeating the insurgency is no longer possible.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.